-In Section 4 we investigate if by considering a more restricted notion of nearacyclicity, or by imposing further restrictions, such as bounding the maximum degree of the graph, could lead to an FPT algorithm.
+This negative result motivates us to either consider a more restricted notion of nearacyclicity, or to impose further restrictions, such as bounding the maximum degree of the graph.
 Unfortunately, we show that neither of these suffices to make the problem tractable.
-In particular, by refining our reduction we obtain the following: First, we show that for all k > 2, k-Digraph Coloring is NP-hard for digraphs of feedback arc set (FAS) $k^2$ , that is, digraphs where there exists a set of $k^2$ arcs whose removal destroys all cycles (feedback arc set is of course a more restrictive parameter than feedback vertex set).
-Interestingly, this also leads us to a complete dichotomy, this time for the parameter FAS: we show that k-coloring becomes FPT (by k) on graphs of FAS at most $k^2 - 1$ , by an argument that reduces this problem to coloring a subdigraph with at most $O(k^2)$ vertices, and hence the correct complexity threshold for this parameter is $k^2$ .
-Second, we show that k-coloring a digraph with DFVS k remains NP-hard even if the maximum degree is at most 4k-1.
+In particular, by refining our reduction we obtain the following: First, we show that for all $k \geq 2$, k-DIGRAPH COLORING is NP-hard for digraphs of feedback arc set (FAS) k^2 , that is, digraphs where there exists a set of k^2 arcs whose removal destroys all cycles (feedback arc set is of course a more restrictive parameter than feedback vertex set).
+Interestingly, this also leads us to a complete dichotomy, this time for the parameter FAS: we show that k-coloring becomes FPT (by k) on graphs of FAS at most $k^2 - 1$, by an argument that reduces this problem to coloring a subdigraph with at most $O(k^2)$ vertices, and hence the correct complexity threshold for this parameter is k^2 .
+Second, we show that k-coloring a digraph with DFVS k remains NP-hard even if the maximum degree is at most 4k - 1.
 This further strengthens the reduction of [34], which showed that the problem is NP-hard for bounded degeneracy (rather than degree).
-Almost completing the picture, we show that kcoloring a digraph with DFVS k and maximum degree at most 4k-3 is FPT by k, leaving open only the case where the DFVS is exactly k and the maximum degree exactly 4k-2.
+Almost completing the picture, we show that k-coloring a digraph with DFVS k and maximum degree at most 4k-3 is FPT by k, leaving open only the case where the DFVS is exactly k and the maximum degree exactly 4k-2.

-In Section 5, because of the negative results for DFVS and FAS, we deiced to consider as parameter the treewidth of the underlying graph.
+The results we obtain for DFVS and FAS are mostly negative, but one could argue that this is because directed acyclicity allows a much richer class of inputs than undirected acyclicity and hence it's unreasonable to expect DIGRAPH COLORING with these parameters to be as tractable as COLORING for treewidth.
+Therefore, in the second part of the paper we make a more "fair" comparison and parameterize the problem by the treewidth of the underlying graph.
 It turns out that, finally, this suffices to lead to an FPT algorithm, obtained with standard DP techniques.
-However, our algorithm has a somewhat disappointing running time of (tw!) $k^{\text{tw}}n^{O(1)}$ , which is significantly worse than the $k^{\text{tw}}n^{O(1)}$ complexity which is known to be optimal for undirected Coloring, especially for small values of k.
+However, our algorithm has a somewhat disappointing running time of $(tw!)k^{tw}n^{O(1)}$, which is significantly worse than the $k^{tw}n^{O(1)}$ complexity which is known to be optimal for undirected COLORING, especially for small values of k.
 This raises the question of whether the extra (tw!) factor can be removed.
 Our main contribution in this part is to show that this is likely impossible, even for a more restricted case.
-Specifically, we show that if the ETH is true, no algorithm can solve 2-Digraph Coloring in time $td^{o(\text{td})}n^{O(1)}$ , where td is the input graph's treedepth, a parameter more restrictive than treewidth (and pathwidth).
+Specifically, we show that if the ETH is true, no algorithm can solve 2-DIGRAPH COLORING in time $td^{o(td)}n^{O(1)}$, where td is the input graph's treedepth, a parameter more restrictive than treewidth (and pathwidth).
 As a result, this paper makes a counterpoint to the line of research that seeks to find ways in which dichromatic number replicates the behavior of chromatic number in the realm of digraphs by pinpointing one important aspect where the two notions are quite different, namely their complexity with respect to treewidth.